tarushi2309/CS204_project/README.md

   Instruction_name register1,immediate_value(only in decimal containing the upper 20 bits)
 UJ_format instructions:
   Instruction_name register1,immediate_value(in decimal - 20 bits only) or a label

+ instructions should be written in seperate lines without any gap in between them pseudo instructions are not allowed for stack pointer use x2 and not sp

+ in the output file , for the data segment the instructions are mentioned as address value for eg:
+ "arr: .word 123" will give "0x10000000 0x7B"
+ but for .asciiz the values are shown for each byte "arr: .asciiz "abcd"" the output will be:
+ 0x10000000 0x61
+ 0x10000001 0x62
+ 0x10000002 0x63
+ 0x10000003 0x64

+ to run the program , make the input file and compile the code by running the command "g++ main.cpp" make sure that g++ version is 12 or above after compiling , run the executable file "a.exe" for windows and ".\a.out" for max/linux